minin43/TTT-Custom-Roles/CONVARS.md

-ttt_paramedic_max_health                       100     // The maximum amount of health the paramedic can have ttt_turncoat_max_health                        100     // The maximum amount of health the turncoat can have ttt_infected_max_health                        100     // The maximum amount of health the infected can have ttt_detective_max_health                       100     // The maximum amount of health the detective can have ttt_paladin_max_health                         100     // The maximum amount of health the paladin can have ttt_tracker_max_health                         100     // The maximum amount of health the tracker can have
+ttt_paramedic_max_health                       100     // The maximum amount of health the paramedic can have ttt_turncoat_max_health                        100     // The maximum amount of health the turncoat can have ttt_infected_max_health                        100     // The maximum amount of health the infected can have ttt_vindicator_max_health                      100     // The maximum amount of health the vindicator can have ttt_scout_max_health                           100     // The maximum amount of health the scout can have ttt_detective_max_health                       100     // The maximum amount of health the detective can have ttt_paladin_max_health                         100     // The maximum amount of health the paladin can have ttt_tracker_max_health                         100     // The maximum amount of health the tracker can have